Atlanta Braves RV Camping Guide

 Event information

-They take photos with Blooper the Atlanta Braves mascot, and you can bet they’re doing the Tomahawk Chop when the team makes their way onto the field.
+They take photos with Blooper, the Atlanta Braves mascot, and you can bet they’re doing the Tomahawk Chop when the team makes its way onto the field.
 If you want to be a part of something huge, then immerse yourself in an Atlanta Braves crowd.

 But when the masses pile out and the lights go down on Truist Park, you can bet there’s another event waiting in the wings to bring the facility back to life.